Sunday, December 25, 2011

 Publishers Weekly

 During his youth, this gifted authorartist explains in his newest book's afterword, his German grandmother would often draw him a star while chanting a nonsense rhyme.
 Taking that symbol as his foundation, Carle here creates a world pulsating with life and color-a world that bursts forth from a good star sketched by a young artist.
 This kaleidoseopic pentagram requests a sun from the artist's pen; the sun asks for a tree, and so on until a man and woman are living happily among Carle's characteristic collages-flora and fauna of all shapes, sizes and vivid hues.
 Meanwhile the artist, now a bearded old man, continues to draw and create.
 This unusual, practically plotless work seems to embody a personal scenario close to the artist's heart.
 His unadorned language, pulsing with a hypnotic rhythm, adroitly complements the familiar naive artwork.
 Though some may be disturbed by similarities between Carle's evolving world and the biblical creation story (the unclothed male and female figures, for example), this tale of imagination and creativity pays homage to the artist within all of us-and may well fire youngsters' imaginations.
 Ages 4-up.
-(Sept.)
+(Sept.)Children's Literature

 "Draw me a star.
 And the artist drew a star.
 It was a good star".
 So begins another of Carle's deceptively simple picture books.
 The star asks the artist to draw her a sun.
 Then the warm sun asks the artist to draw a tree and the tree puts in a request for some people.
 The people need a house which needs a dog and so on until the artist is asked by the moon to draw her a star and the cycle is almost complete.
 The artist starts out as a toddler drawing the star, and matures through the book.
 This unique version of the creation story can be interpreted on many levels.
 Carle's painted tissue paper collages are, as always, brilliant.
-1998 (orig.
+1998 (orig.Children's Literature

 This poetically dreamy story tells of an artist whose creations continually inspire until he actuates a universe bursting with dynamic color and life.
 Subtle themes are inscribed in the simple text.
-There is the life-long consuming passion of the artistic process, and the glory of an artist who holds onto a star and "together, they travel across the night sky."
+There is the life-long consuming passion of the artistic process, and the glory of an artist who holds onto a star and "together, they travel across the night sky."School Library Journal

 K-Gr 4-- A young boy is told (readers are not sure by whom) to ``Draw me a star.''
 The star then requests that the boy draw it a sun; the sun asks for a ``lovely tree,'' and throughout his life the boy/man/artist continues to create images that fill the world with beauty.
 The moon bids the now-elderly artist to draw another star, and as the story ends, the artist travels ``across the night sky'' hand-in-hand with the star.
 This book will appeal to readers of all ages; its stunning illustrations, spare text, and simple story line make it a good choice for story hour; but older children will also find it uplifting and meaningful.
 Especially pleasing is a diagram within the story, accompanied by rhyming instructions on how to draw a star: ``Down/ over/ left/ and right/ draw/ a star/ oh so/ bright.''
-An inspired book in every sense of the word.-- Eve Larkin, Middleton Public Library , WI
+An inspired book in every sense of the word.-- Eve Larkin, Middleton Public Library , WIBookList

 In this large, brightly illustrated picture book, an artist draws a star, which asks him to draw a sun, which asks him to draw a tree, which asks him to draw a man and a woman . . . and so on.
 There are biblical overtones, with the man and woman next to the tree looking like Adam and Eve before the Fall, but within a few pages the house is built, the tulips are up, and the scene becomes modern, from houseplants to clothes.
 Soon, the night asks the artist to draw a moon, and the moon requests a star, bringing the text full circle.
 Then there's a switch.
 A drawing lesson demonstrates how to make an eight-pointed star.
 Next, the artist's star carries him, floating Chagall-like, across the dark, star-spangled sky.
 On the last page, Carle addresses a letter to his "Friends" describing how his grandmother showed him how to draw a star while reciting a nonsense rhyme, and how his trip on a shooting star inspired this book.
 The illustrations, in Carle's signature style, are collages of painted, torn, and cut papers.
-A free-spirited, original offering.
+A free-spirited, original offering.In the library, this could be used during a banned book week display.
+Or in conjunction with a teacher's art lesson.

 Cover rights belong to Eric Carle